CliMA/RandomFeatures.jl/docs/src/setting_up_vector.md

 !!! warning "Conditioning"
     The problem is ill-conditioned without regularization.
-    If you encounters a Singular or Positive-definite exceptions, try increasing the constant scaling `regularization`
+    If you encounters a Singular or Positive-definite exceptions or warnings, try increasing the constant scaling `regularization`.